HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 [How does Google measure the quality of their search results?]: https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results
-[[Nikhil Dandekar] Quroa: How does Google measure the quality of their search results?](https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results)
+[[Quroa: How does Google measure the quality of their search results?]
+How does Google measure the quality of their search results?](https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results)

 [Mean average precision]: https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)#Mean_average_precision